daniissac/daniissac.github.io/README.md

 1. Update the personal information in `index.html`
 2. Modify the styles in `styles.css` to match your preferred color scheme
-3. Update the work experience in the timeline section of `index.html`
+3. Update the work experience in the timeline section
 4. Replace `bitmoji.png` with your own profile picture
 5. Update `resume.pdf` with your own resume
-6. Modify the typed strings in `script.js` to reflect your own titles or skills
+6. Modify the typewriter strings in `script.js`

+## 🚀 Performance Features

+- Zero external dependencies
+- Lightweight and fast-loading
+- Efficient DOM manipulation
+- Local storage caching for GitHub projects
+- Optimized animations using requestAnimationFrame
+- Progressive enhancement approach

 ## 🤝 Contributing